Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 After adding all the allowed rules you require, change the input policy to drop.

-Warning: Changing the default rule to drop will permit only specifically accepted connection.
-Make sure you’ve enabled at least SSH as shown above before changing the default rule.
+Warning: Changing the default rule to drop will permit only specifically accepted connections.
+Before changing the default rule, make sure you’ve enabled at least SSH, as shown above.

 sudo iptables -P INPUT DROP

-The same policy rules can be defined to other chains as well by entering the chain name and selecting either DROP or ACCEPT.
+The same policy rules can also be defined for other chains by entering the chain name and selecting either DROP or ACCEPT.

-Now if you were to restart your cloud server all of these iptables configurations would be wiped.
+If you restart your cloud server, all of these iptables configurations will be wiped.
 To prevent this, save the rules to a file.

 sudo iptables-save > /etc/sysconfig/iptables

-You can then simply restore the saved rules by reading the file you saved.
+You can then simply restore the saved rules by reading your saved file.

 # Overwrite the current rules sudo iptables-restore < /etc/sysconfig/iptables # Add the new rules keeping the current ones sudo iptables-restore -n < /etc/sysconfig/iptables

-To automate the restore at reboot CentOS offers a system service by the same name, iptables.
+CentOS offers a system service called iptables to automate the restore at reboot.
 However, it does not come in the default configuration and needs to be installed manually.

 sudo yum install iptables-services